nikiforov-alexander/pt4-spark-blog/README.md

 * [4.] (#task-4) Create a DAO interface for data storage and access and implement it.
 * [5.] (#task-5) Add necessary routes.
+* [6.] (#task-6)Create index view as the homepage.
+This view contains a list of blog entries, which displays Title, Date/Time Created.
+    Title should be hyperlinked to the detail page for each blog entry.
+    Include a link to add an entry.
 <hr>

 [resources]:src/main/resources